Rasool Jalili: Sanctions

 On 8 November 2012, the United States government imposed sanctions on Rasool Jalili for his alleged role in supporting internet censorship activities for the Iranian government.
 He is reported to have attempted to acquire equipment for monitoring SMS traffic from international markets.
 He has also been linked to actions to block Iranian citizens' access to popular websites, including Facebook, eBay, YouTube, as well as independent news outlets, blogs, and activist platforms.
 His company, AmnAfzar, was reportedly engaged in providing software used for internet filtering and censorship in Iran.

+In January 2026, the European Union also issued sanctions.